sandravergara/ethereum-hyperledger-lottery/README.md

 2. Set the time to determine the duration for the lottery.
 3. Users buys a ticket.
 4. Users must enter a 6 digit of number limited to 1-99.
-4. Lottery System will get the identity of the user.
+5 Lottery System will get the identity of the user.
-5. After that it will be added to the ID list.
+6 After that it will be added to the ID list.
-6. Draw winner
+7 Draw winner
-7. Generate new hash from block hash.
+8 Generate new hash from block hash.
-8. Get the modulo of unsigned integer by the length of ID list, it will enable to select the users address to ticket list.
+9 Get the modulo of unsigned integer by the length of ID list, it will enable to select the users address to ticket list.
-9. Set the modulo to select the index of ID.
+10t the modulo to select the index of ID.
 This will determine who won.
-10. Lottery system will set the winner's ID.
+11 Lottery system will set the winner's ID.
-10. Withdraw
+12 Withdraw
-11. Balance will be added to users address and will added to world state to verify the address of the user.
+13 Balance will be added to users address and will added to world state to verify the address of the user.
-12. Winner's wallet will be updated.
+14 Winner's wallet will be updated.
 END